livestorm/embed_the_room_as_an_iframe/README.md

 ### define the external URL to embed a Livestorm session

-The URL to embed a Livestorm session can be set via a [the REST API](https://developers.livestorm.co/reference).
+The URL to embed a Livestorm session can be set with [the REST API](https://developers.livestorm.co/reference).

 In the example below, we explicitly allow the website URL `https://my.external.domain.co/embedding_page.html` to embed the Livestorm session identified with `657bf7da-3d26-4865-8284-35bd882539ff`.